Fresh Collards (Updated)

 Posted November 9, 2017

-These collards are well seasoned.
-Cooked until tender.
-My recipe is very simple, flavorful, and easily doubled.
-If desired, cook longer and add more seasonings.
+These collards are well seasoned and easily doubled.
+If desired, cook longer, and add more seasonings.
 Good to the last bite.
-Whenever I cook some for friends or family, there are none left.
-It happened again recently which inspired me to share the recipe.
-Sometimes before serving, I'll cook and refrigerate over night in a lidded container.
-Yes, they taste better the next day!
-Enjoy.
+Whenever I cook fresh collards for friends/family, there are none left.
+It Sometimes, I'll cook and refrigerate over night in a lidded container to allow collards to marinate in the seasonings.
+This makes them taste better the next day.
+Enjoy!

 2 bunches of fresh collard greens